The School Routine: 7 Painless Ways To Start Easing Back In

 There generally isn’t a structured routine in the morning during the summer.
 All too often, even if everyone is up on time, mornings during the first week of school turn into a mad dash of collecting backpacks and school supplies, packing lunches, and cooking breakfast before ushering everyone out the door.

-So it’s important to take some time to discuss what needs to happen each morning.
+So, it’s important to take some time to discuss what needs to happen each morning.
 Talk it through so that the expectations are clear, and include some “night-before” preparation as well to make mornings easier.

-Then, to take it a step further, actually, turn it into a fun visual checklist for them to follow that you can post on the fridge or front door.
+Then, to take it a step further, turn it into a fun visual checklist for them to follow that you can post on the fridge or front door.

 During the lead-up to school, practice waking up at the set time and then slowly add in steps of the new routine – whether that’s getting dressed and brushing their teeth by 7 AM or getting their backpack ready (try keeping backpacks and everything they need for the day by the door in a Launching Pad!).

-Before you know it, the first day is here and they’re off to school with everything they need.
+Before you know it, the first day is here, and they’re off to school with everything they need.

 3. Organize the homework space and gather up school supplies